phuongnth-mageplaza/mpdocs/docs/recent-sales-notification/index.md

 ### 3. Compatible Quick View

-Sales Pop is fully compatible with the [Mageplaza Quick View extension](https://www.mageplaza.com/magento-2-quick-view/) that will support viewing the full product details via the popup when clicking on the image of the product at popup.
+Recent Sales Notification is fully compatible with the [Mageplaza Quick View extension](https://www.mageplaza.com/magento-2-quick-view/) that will support viewing the full product details via the popup when clicking on the image of the product at popup.

 ![](https://i.imgur.com/K7zqF0u.gif)

 ### 4. API

-Mageplaza's Sales Pop extension supports the use of the **Rest API** to view a detailed list of all popup that the admin has created.
+Mageplaza's Recent Sales Notification extension supports the use of the **Rest API** to view a detailed list of all popup that the admin has created.

 - Details can be viewed [here](https://documenter.getpostman.com/view/5977924/SWE2A1Dd?version=latest).
 - Instructions for creating Integration tokens [here](https://devdocs.magento.com/guides/v2.3/get-started/authentication/gs-authentication-token.html).